Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build-maintenance.typ

     spacing: 10pt,
     [
       === Assembly
-      - Before winter break, the intake’s frame was planned and modeled through CAD.
+      - Before winter break, the intake's frame was planned and modeled through CAD.
         - These materials were collected for the winter rebuild.
       - We had a virtual meeting to discuss where we want to place the electronics and wiring.
     ],
     [
       === Troubleshooting
       - Loose fitting of the intake frame onto the robot to make sure it would fit properly.
     ],
   ),
   figure(
     image("build-maintenance/12.22.24-2.png", width: 110pt),
     caption: "The intake side of our robot.
 There is the 11x1x1 C-channel angled from the 2x1x1 C-channel."
   ),
 )

 #colbreak()